Do I Have to Pass My Theory Test Before Learning to Drive?

 As a learner driver, you must always be accompanied by a qualified supervisor and follow the guidelines set by the DVSA (Driver and Vehicle Standards Agency).
 Additionally, you need to make sure your car is appropriately insured and displays L-plates on both the front and rear bumper.
 This ensures that other road users are aware that you are a learner driver, which can lead to more patience and understanding from other drivers.
 Moreover, adhering to these requirements helps prevent legal issues and enhances your safety and the safety of those around you.

-As a learner driver, you must have at least one qualified supervisor in the front passenger seat.
+As a learner driver, you must have a qualified supervising driver in the front passenger seat.
 While it is legal to carry additional passengers, it is generally advisable to limit the number to reduce potential distractions.
 The number of passengers you can legally carry depends on the vehicle’s capacity.
 For example, in a typical 5-seater car, you can carry one supervisor in the front passenger seat and up to three passengers in the back seats.

 All passengers must wear seatbelts, and appropriate child car seats must be used if carrying children.
 It’s important to manage the in-car environment carefully to maintain focus on your driving practice.
 Additionally, consider the potential impact of having multiple passengers on your concentration and ability to respond to driving situations.
 Reducing the number of passengers can help you stay focused and improve your driving skills more effectively.